ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/index.md

 $ cd my-app

 # initialize a package.json (you can accept all defaults)
-$ npm init
+$ npm init # or Yarn, or pnpm, etc...

-# install Greenwood as a devDependency
+# install Greenwood as a dev dependency
 $ npm i -D @greenwood/cli@latest
 ```